Truck Driver Employment – A USA Listing

 Tennessee $37,220

-Top paying States for truck drivers with annual salary:
+Top paying States with annual salary:

 (highest at top)